-- b.
-No later than March 31 of each year, beginning in 2017, the department shall post on its website a report regarding [mentally ill inmates] persons in custody with mental illness and recidivism.
-Such report shall include but not be limited to the following information: - 1.
-The number of [inmates] persons released by the department to the community during the reporting period, the number of eligible [inmates] persons released to the community by the department during the reporting period, and the percentage of [inmates] persons released to the community by the department who were eligible during the reporting period, provided that such report shall count each individual released during the reporting period only once; and
+b.
+No later than March 31 of each year, beginning in 2017, the department shall post on its website a report regarding [mentally ill incarcerated individuals] persons incarcerated with mental illness and recidivism.
+Such report shall include but not be limited to the following information:

+1. The number of [incarcerated individuals] persons released by the department to the community during the reporting period, the number of eligible [incarcerated individuals] persons released to the community by the department during the reporting period, and the percentage of [incarcerated individuals] persons released to the community by the department who were eligible during the reporting period, provided that such report shall count each individual released during the reporting period only once; and

-- 2. The number and percentage of [inmates] persons released to the community by the department during the reporting period who returned to the custody of the department within one year of their discharge, and the number and percentage of eligible [inmates] persons released to the community by the department during the reporting period who returned to the custody of the department within one year of their discharge, provided that such report shall count each individual released during the reporting period only once. - c.
-The information in subdivision b of this section shall be compared to previous reporting periods where such information is available, and shall be permanently accessible from the department's website. - § 44.
-Section 9-144 of the administrative code of the city of New York, as added by local law number 122 for the year 2016, is amended to read as follows: - § 9-144 Correction programming evaluation and report. [a.]
-The department shall evaluate [inmate] programming each calendar year.
-For purposes of this section, "[inmate] programming" includes but is not limited to any structured services offered directly to [inmates] persons in custody for the purposes of vocational training, counseling, cognitive behavioral therapy, addressing drug dependencies, or any similar purpose.
+2. The number and percentage of [incarcerated individuals] persons released to the community by the department during the reporting period who returned to the custody of the department within one year of their discharge, and the number and percentage of eligible [incarcerated individuals] persons released to the community by the department during the reporting period who returned to the custody of the department within one year of their discharge, provided that such report shall count each individual released during the reporting period only once.

+c.
+The information in subdivision b of this section shall be compared to previous reporting periods where such information is available, and shall be permanently accessible from the department's website.

+§ 44.
+Section 9-144 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

+§ 9-144 Correction programming evaluation and report. [a.]
+The department shall evaluate [incarcerated individual] programming each calendar year.
+For purposes of this section, "[incarcerated individual] programming" includes but is not limited to any structured services offered directly to [incarcerated individuals] persons incarcerated for the purposes of vocational training, counseling, cognitive behavioral therapy, addressing drug dependencies, or any similar purpose.
 No later than April 1 of each year, beginning in 2017, the department shall submit a summary of each evaluation to the mayor and the council, and post such summary to the department's website.
-This summary shall include factors determined by the department, including, but not be limited to, information related to the following for each such program: (i) the amount of funding received; (ii) estimated number of [inmates] persons served; (iii) a brief description of the program including the estimated number of hours of programming offered and utilized, program length, goals, target populations, effectiveness, and outcome measurements, where applicable; and (iv) successful completion and compliance rates, if applicable.
+This summary shall include factors determined by the department, including, but not be limited to, information related to the following for each such program: (i) the amount of funding received; (ii) estimated number of [incarcerated individuals] persons served; (iii) a brief description of the program including the estimated number of hours of programming offered and utilized, program length, goals, target populations, effectiveness, and outcome measurements, where applicable; and (iv) successful completion and compliance rates, if applicable.
 Such summary shall be permanently accessible from the department's website and shall be provided in a format that permits automated processing, where appropriate.
 Each yearly summary shall include a comparison of the current year with the prior five years, where such information is available.

 § 45.
-The definition of "correctional health services" in subdivision a of section 9-145 of the administrative code of the city of New York, as added by local law number 142 for the year 2019, and the definition of "staff" in such subdivision, as amended by local law number 142 for the year 2019, are amended to read as follows:
+The definition of "correctional health services" in subdivision a of section 9-145 of the administrative code of the city of New York, as added by local law number 142 for the year 2019, and the definition of "staff" in such subdivision, as amended by chapter 322 of the laws of 2021, are amended to read as follows: